alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020/2020-10-02-issue-on-bidah-shirk.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Answering a question presented by a Muslim brother on some issues of Bid'ah and Shirk"
-hijri: Safar 15, 1442
+hijri: "Safar 15, 1442"
-locale: en
 lang: en
 category: [sects]
+tags: [ibn-baz]
-note: false
+translation: false
 source: "Majmu' Fatawa Al-Shaykh Ibn Baz 4/259"
 summary: "As for the claim that this sect (i.e. shi'ah/shiites) is the saved group and that they are following the truth and others are following falsehood, this is replied to by saying: whoever claims something, their claim should not be taken for granted but the necessary proof should be established first.
 Produce your proof if you are truthful"
 muftis: